Akuli/odotdot/docs/builtins.md

   separated by one or more Unicode whitespace characters (e.g. spaces, tabs or newlines).
 For example, `(" hello world test ".split_by_whitespace)` returns `["hello" "world" "test"]`.
+- `(string.to_string)` returns the `string` unchanged.
+This is for consistency with the `to_string` methods of other classes; `to_string` is supposed to return a human-readable string representing the object, if any, and the human-readable string representing a string is the string itself.
 - `(string.to_debug_string)` returns the string with quotes around it.
 This overrides [Object](#object)'s `to_debug_string`.